Red Wasps in Northwest Louisiana: Identification, Risks & Prevention

 What do red wasps look like?

 Red wasps measure between ¾ and 1 inch long.
-These stinging insects are rust-colored and may have yellow markings on their mouths or portions of their legs.
-Females are more red than males.
-They also have two sets of wings on their backs that are black or dark brown.
-Due to their large size, dark bodies, and bright legs, red wasps are easily visible.
+These stinging insects are mostly rust-colored.
+Some may have yellow markings on their mouths or portions of their legs.
+Females are typically redder than males.
+They have two sets of dark-colored wings and are easy to spot around yards and outdoor living spaces because of their large size and coloring.

 When are wasps most active?